zloether/TweetBot/README.md

 - *oauth_token_secret*

-The `things_to_tweet.txt` files contains a newline seperated list of  things to tweet.
-Whenever `tweetthings.py` runs, it will read this file.
+The `config/things_to_tweet.txt` file contains a newline seperated list of things to tweet.
+Whenever `tweetbot.py` runs, it will read this file.
 When its time to tweet something, it will pick a line at random from this file and tweet that line.

 Three scripts use boolean values to control if they write to the API.
 Toggle them between `True` and `False` to enable or disable, respectively, writing to the API.
-- `tweet_things.py`
+- `tweetbot.py/tweet_things.py`
-- `tweet_replies.py`
+- `tweetbot.py/tweet_replies.py`
-- `twitter_followers.py`
+- `tweetbot.py/twitter_followers.py`

 ## Usage
 ### **_Windows_**

-The `run_main.bat` script will call the `tweet_things.py` script and store output to the log file.
+The `run_main.bat` script will call the `tweetbot.py/tweet_things.py` script and store output to the log file.

-The `run_replies.bat` script will call the `tweet_replies.py` script and store output to the log file.
+The `run_replies.bat` script will call the `tweetboty.py/tweet_replies.py` script and store output to the log file.

 ### **_Linux_**

-The `run_main.sh` script will call the `tweet_things.py` script and store output to the log file.
+The `run_main.sh` script will call the `tweetboy.py/tweet_things.py` script and store output to the log file.

-The `run_replies.sh` script will call the `tweet_replies.py` script and store output to the log file.
+The `run_replies.sh` script will call the `tweetbot.py/tweet_replies.py` script and store output to the log file.

 ## Logging